 Lead is a metal that was once a common additive to household paint and leaded gasoline and was used in water pipes and as a solder in canned foods.
-Although these uses have been banned, the interiors of many houses built before 1978 contain peeling lead paint chips and dust and lead-contaminated water.
-The soils around the houses and near adjacent roadways may also be affected.
-Children who live, play, or spend time in these environments are at risk and can bring lead into their bodies by inhaling or ingesting contaminated dust, water, paint chips, and food.
+Although these uses have been limited in the U.S., the interiors of many houses built before 1978 contain peeling lead paint chips and dust and lead-contaminated water.
+Soil surrounding these houses may also be contaminated with lead.
+Children who live, play, or spend time in these environments are at risk of exposure to this metal and can bring lead into their bodies by inhaling or ingesting contaminated dust, water, paint chips, or lead-contaminated items.
 Other local sources of lead may be areas near industrial or manufacturing sites.

-- Every Medicaid-eligible child at 1 year of age and again at 2 years of age
+- Medicaid-eligible children at age 1 and again at 2 years of age

 Sources Used in Current Review

 Centers for Disease Control and Prevention.
 Low Level Lead Exposure Harms Children: A Renewed Call of Primary Prevention.
 PDF available for download at http://www.cdc.gov/nceh/lead/acclpp/final_document_030712.pdf.
 Accessed 10/6/2015.